Skip to main content

 Gazebos have a functional roof that provides full weather protection.
 Pergolas have a slatted roof that only protects from sun exposure.

-Pergolas and gazebos create great outdoor spaces for dining and lounging areas.
+Pergolas and gazebos create great outdoor spaces and focal points for dining and lounging areas.

-Benefits of adding a pergola or gazebo to your deck includes:
+The benefits of adding a pergola or gazebo to your wood or composite deck include:

 • Providing additional protection from rain